 Looking for a pescatarian-friendly nugget to pop in your mouth?
 These Easy Baked Salmon Nuggets are extra crispy and filled with flavor!

-Salmon Nuggets Ingredients
+Salmon Nuggets Ingredient Highlights

-- Salmon.
 I used fresh salmon.
 If you’re using frozen salmon, make sure to allow it to thaw overnight in the refrigerator or add it to a bag and submerge the bag in room temperature water for about 45 minutes to defrost before using it for this recipe.

-- Panko.
 Panko breadcrumbs will undoubtedly give you the crunchiest exterior, but you can also use Italian breadcrumbs or even crush up pretzels, chips, or crackers in a pinch.

 Salmon Nuggets Tips and Tricks

-So, add the Panko breadcrumbs to a baking sheet with olive oil, salt, and pepper first.
-Use clean hands to toss, ensuring the Panko is evenly coated in the oil and the salt and pepper is distributed throughout.
+Add the Panko breadcrumbs to a baking sheet with olive oil, salt, and pepper first.
+Use clean hands to toss.
+Then, toast it on the top rack of the oven, tossing halfway until the breadcrumbs are golden brown.

 Before you start the breading process on the salmon, it’s best to remove excess moisture to get the best texture once it’s baked!

 Place your salmon filets skin-side down and use a paper towel to lightly press down from the top to lightly pat them dry.
-Drying your fish is the easiest way to avoid a mushy texture.
-I use this same technique to make these Salmon Sliders as well.
+Then, use a sharp knife to slice the salmon into bite-sized cubes (about 1 cubic inch).

 The size of each piece will vary the baking time, so keeping them all roughly the same size helps them bake evenly.
 This means, if some spots of the cut of your salmon are thicker than others, you may have to slice them in half.

+You should now have three separate bowls: one with the toasted Panko, one with flour, and one with the egg wash.
 This will act like a little assembly line, making it easy for you to dunk the salmon into each.

 Add the salmon cubes to the flour first, tossing to ensure every side is coated.
 Next, toss the flour-coated salmon nuggets in egg wash.